$71.19 Original price was: $71.19.$56.95Current price is: $56.95.

 WARRANTY NOTE:

-Maximum flow rates per shower head allowed in some States an Cities throughout the USA:
+Maximum flow rates per shower head mandated in some states and cities throughout the USA:

 California - 1.8 gpm & WaterSense certified